 Noting the limitations of deterministic function learning in DNNs for uncertainty modelling, Dang et al.~\cite{dang2017investigating} explored the application of Gaussian Process (GP) Regression to the fusion of emotion predictions.
 With the same motivation, in Affective Processes (APs)~\cite{sanchez2021affective,mani2021stochastic}, Neural Processes~\cite{garnelo2018conditional,garnelo2018neural} have been applied to the task of emotion recognition.
 By combining the abilities of GPs to learn function distributions with DNN's representation learning abilities, APs demonstrated superior generalisation performance over deterministic function learning models.
-Building on this idea of stochastic modelling of temporal functions, recently Affective Processes have been extended to multimodal settings in~\cite{tellamekala2022modelling} based on a strictly model-based fusion approach, demonstrating impressive emotion recognition results.
-However, for uncertainty-aware temporal context modelling, APs heavily rely on the proxy labels predicted by a separate pre-trained backbone, and a complex encoder-decoder formulation.
-In contrast to APs, our method aims to model the temporal context uncertainty in the model-agnostic fashion, by just altering the output head of simple CNN+RNN models that are trained using some novel constrained optimisation objectives.
+Building on this idea of stochastic modelling of temporal functions, recently APs have been extended to multimodal settings in~\cite{tellamekala2022modelling} based on a strictly model-based fusion approach, demonstrating impressive emotion recognition results.
+However, for uncertainty-aware temporal context modelling, APs heavily rely on the proxy labels predicted by a separate pre-trained backbone and a complex encoder-decoder formulation.
+In contrast to APs, our method aims to model the temporal context uncertainty in a model-agnostic fashion, by just altering the output head of simple CNN+RNN models that are trained using some novel constrained optimisation objectives.

 All the aforementioned methods demonstrated the potential of uncertainty-aware emotion recognition models over their uncertainty-unaware counterparts in general.
-However, they ignore two important aspects in uncertainty modelling: calibration and ordinality (ranking).
-In this work, we aim to demonstrate the significance of these two properties by hypothesising that learning well-calibrated and well-ranked uncertainty estimates is critical for improving the audiovisual emotion recognition performance.
+However, they ignore two important aspects of uncertainty modelling: calibration and ordinality (ranking).
+In this work, we aim to demonstrate the significance of these two properties by hypothesising that learning well-calibrated and well-ranked uncertainty estimates is critical for improving multimodal emotion recognition performance.